namyeon/namyeon.github.io/who.md

 ## About Me
-My name is Namyeon (pronounced as "_nahm-yun_").
+My name is Namyeon (pronounced as "_nahm-yawn_").
 Originally from Seoul, South Korea, I came to the United States in 2006 through a high school exchange student program.
 I completed my undergraduate study and master’s work at the University of Missouri School of Journalism (MA ‘16, BJ ‘14) and will complete my PhD in Spring 2020.

 ### Places I've lived: